dorisjlee/crowdclass/README.md

-# Crowdclass
+# Crowdclass: Designing Classification-Based Citizen Science Learning Modules

 #### Doris Jung-Lin Lee, Joanne Lo, Moonhyok Kim, Eric Paulos
 Crowdclass is a novel method that integrates the learning of advanced scientific concepts with the crowdsourcing microtask of image classification.
 The system is written in Django 1.9.
 The Juptyer notebooks used to conduct our analysis is provided in the ``analysis`` folder.
+For more details see our [HCOMP paper](dorisjunglinlee.com/files/crowdclass.pdf).

 ##Requirements: